trabalhobd1ifes/trab01/README.md

     select nome from fornecedor where fk_endereco_id = 5;

 #### 9.3	CONSULTAS QUE USAM OPERADORES LÓGICOS, ARITMÉTICOS E TABELAS OU CAMPOS RENOMEADOS (Mínimo 11)
-    a) Criar 5 consultas que envolvam os operadores lógicos AND, OR e Not /*mulheres com cpf vazio*/
+    a) Criar 5 consultas que envolvam os operadores lógicos AND, OR e Not.

+    /*mulheres com cpf vazio*/
     select * from pessoa
     WHERE sexo = 'F' AND cpf IS null;